 Filing for Disability in Georgia: Social Security and SSI

-Applying for Social Security disability and SSI in Georgia, along with contact information for helpful Georgia agencies.
+Find out about applying for Social Security disability or SSI in Georgia, along with contact information for helpful Georgia agencies.

 Another state agency, the Georgia Department of Human Resources, adds a state supplemental payment to the federal SSI payment for those living in Medicaid facilities (see below).

-If your disability claim is denied by DAS and you request an appeal hearing, your disability case then goes to the Office of Hearing Operations (OHO), which is part of the federal Social Security Administration.
-Contact information for the OHO offices in Georgia is below.
+If a claims examiner at Georgia's DAS denies your disability claim and you request an appeal hearing, your disability case then goes to the Office of Hearing Operations (OHO), which is part of the federal Social Security Administration.
+(Contact information for the OHO offices in Georgia is below.)

-In Georgia, it takes, on average, more than 17 months from the time you request a hearing to the date an administrative law judge (ALJ) makes a decision on a case following a hearing.
-For 2018/2019, Georgia ALJs awarded benefits in 54% of the cases they heard.
+In Georgia, it takes, on average, 17 months from the time you request a hearing to the date an administrative law judge (ALJ) makes a decision on a case following a hearing.
+For 2022/2023, Georgia ALJs awarded benefits in 54% of the cases they heard.

 Stage of Application